Yu-amd/reachy-aim-enterprise-demo/README.md

    - Display the model's response
    - Show latency metrics (AIM call time, end-to-end time, SLO status)
    - Trigger an expressive robot gesture based on the response content
+   - **Speak the response** using TTS (daemon API or system TTS)

 **Example interaction:**
 ```
 You> What is machine learning?
 [AIM response appears in a panel with latency metrics]
 [Robot performs a gesture - e.g., "thinking" for questions, "excited" for positive responses]
+[Robot speaks the response using TTS]
 ```

 **To exit:** Press `Ctrl+C`

-### Robot Gestures in Sim Mode
+### Robot Gestures and Speech in Sim Mode

-The demo includes **fully implemented robot gestures** that work in simulation mode.
-Gestures are automatically selected based on the AIM response characteristics:
+The demo includes **fully implemented robot gestures and text-to-speech** that work in both simulation and hardware mode.
+Gestures are automatically selected based on the AIM response characteristics, and the robot will speak the AIM endpoint's responses.

 **Available Gestures:**
 - **`nod`** - Simple head nod (pitch down then back up)